HarishFulara07/Cat-Jump/readme.md

 #Tiger Jump

-The aim of the game is to save the leopard from colliding with stones using up-down arrow keys.
+The aim of the game is to save the tiger from colliding with stones using up-down arrow keys.

 <br>